 Lack of appropriate information is the biggest obstacle preventing people from enrolling in clinical trials

-Conveying information through short an investigation evaluating video and audio-visual materials might help and give a clear understanding of the process and treatment methodology to the participants. this may not only help in recruitment but also in retirement.
+Conveying information through a short an investigation evaluating video and audio-visual materials might help and give a clear understanding of the process and treatment methodology to the participants. this may not only help in recruitment but also in retirement.
 This puts a clear idea of the invasive processes involved or any untraditional method or process involved during the study.

 Using an electronic approach during study startup, enrollment may reduce both patients.
 Understanding the language barriers is also important and simplification of language used in informed consent for are very important.